reidjessica642/HACKYBARA-API/README.md

 Hackybara is currently getting set up for a Live Demo!
-I would like to have a live and local version, so this is currently being worked out.
+I would like to have a live and local version, so this is currently being worked out.<br>
 The demo currently isn't working, but should eventually!
-The front-end portion works fine, just struggling with the backend.
+The front-end portion works fine, just struggling with the backend.<br>
 Visit the Live Demo [here](#edit#again#later)!
 ***
 # HackybaraApi